-Effects of Studding on the Life of the Snowmobile
+Effects of Traction Enhancing Products on the Life of the Snowmobile

 The use of traction enhancing products can increase the load and the stress on certain snowmobile components, as well as the vibration level.
-This can cause premature wear on parts such as belts, brake linings, bearings, chain, and chaincase sprocket, and shorten track life.
-For this reason, it is even more important to follow the detailed maintenance program given in the PERIODIC MAINTENANCE CHART.
-Studs can also cause serious damage to your snowmobile if it is not equipped with the tunnel protectors designed for your particular model.
+This can cause premature wear on parts such as belts, brake linings, bearings, chain, chaincase sprocket, and on approved studded tracks, shorten track life.
+Always proceed with a visual inspection of your track before each use.
+For more information, refer to MAINTENANCE/REPLACEMENT section further in this quide.

+Traction enhancing products can also cause serious damage to your snowmobile if it is not equipped with the tunnel protectors designed for your particular model.
 Damage to the electrical wiring or perforation of the heat exchangers are potential hazards, that could cause the engine to overheat and be severely damaged.